Trusted WordPress tutorials, when you need them most.

 Another good option is FileZilla for people looking to transfer large files of more than 4GB.

 We hope this article helped you find the best FTP client for uploading files to WordPress.
-You may also want to take a look at our beginner’s guide to pasting code snippets in WordPress and our pick of the must-have WordPress plugins & tools for business sites.
+You may also want to take a look at our guide on how to use WordPress for document management or file management and our expert picks of the best WordPress activity log and tracking plugins.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.